 If you’re a seller located outside of the United Kingdom (UK) but you sell to UK buyers, you might be considered an “overseas seller”.
 Her Majesty’s Revenue & Customs (HMRC) defines an “overseas seller” as a seller who sells goods stored in the UK to UK consumers and doesn’t have a business establishment in the UK.
 Overseas sellers would be required to register for UK VAT.

 Goods arriving into AU from non-AU country

-As of July 1st, 2018, Etsy must collect and remit GST on certain orders shipped into Australia.
-Learn more.
+Etsy collects and remits GST on certain orders shipped into Australia.
+Learn more about GST on Etsy.

 Etsy will automatically collect and remit the tax from AU buyers, but sellers may need to include additional information on the customs form depending on the shipping method.